 A proliferation of marestail, a weed that is resistant to multiple classes of chemistries.

-Integrated weed management techniques – adopting a combination of multiple, effective herbicide modes of action, as well as cultural practices such as crop rotation and mechanical weed control – are effective in reducing problems with herbicide-resistant weed biotypes.
+Many aggressive and yield-robbing weeds such as Palmer amaranth, waterhemp, marestail, lambquarters and common and giant ragweed are resistant to multiple classes of chemistries.
+But integrated weed management techniques – adopting a tankmix of multiple, effective herbicide sites of action, as well as cultural practices such as crop rotation and mechanical weed control – are effective in reducing problems with herbicide-resistant weed biotypes.

 Weed Resistance Best Management Practices

 Resistant weed biotypes exist in every field.
 The only way to avoid selecting for them and increasing the spread of resistant populations is through a program of best management practices (BMPs), which set a standard of zero tolerance to keep weeds from going to seed.

 Though new in-season traits are available to control weeds, no new sites of action are available to ensure the durability of existing herbicides.
 It is imperative to use BMPs that will sustain existing chemistries to help protect crop yields.
 These include: